 H2O Bonefishing and Pelican Bay Resort (Grand Bahama, Bahamas)

 World-class bonefishing with all of the comforts and amenities of a high-end luxury beach resort.
 This private waterfront resort sits adjacent to both the white sands of Lucaya beach and Count Bassie Square, offering a wide selection of restaurants, bars, duty-free shopping, dancing, a casino, golf, tennis, water sports, and evening entertainment.
 This is a large-scale operation that can easily be compared to the large resorts of Hawaii or Mexico, but with much better fishing!
-The guides are fun to fish with, educationally focused and know BIG bones, which Grand Bahama is well known for!
+The guides are fun to fish with, educationally focused, and know BIG bones, which Grand Bahama is well known for!

 Swain’s Cay Lodge (Andros Island, Bahamas)

 This is a strong value for a honeymooning couple seeking a beach experience in the Bahamas.
 Opened in 2012, the facility is well-maintained, clean and comfortable.
 It is on a white sandy beach that overlooks a bonefish flat, small island, and reef, so you can fish or kayak right from the quaint lodge!
-The fishing and eco-guides will show you the middle and south bights of Andros, which is a beautiful inland flats and lagoon system teaming with fish and wildlife.
+The fishing and eco-guides will show you the middle and south bights of Andros, which is a beautiful inland flats and lagoon system teeming with fish and wildlife.
 The meals are well prepared and the staff is lots of fun.
 The guides are true professionals, and are fine instructors!

 Kamalame Cay Resort (Andros Island, Bahamas)

-One of the nicest lodge/resort options in the entire world of saltwater fly fishing, Kamalame is a bit on the expensive side compared to many fly fishing-focused lodges but very, very nice.
+One of the nicest lodge/resort options in the entire world of saltwater fly fishing, Kamalame is a bit on the expensive side compared to many of our other Bahamas lodges but very, very nice.
 Located on a private island on the north end of Andros, Kamalame features great private accommodations options (houses and bungalows located directly on the beach) and the nicest beaches on the island.
 The spa offers guests a wide range of treatments, that is very soothing after a long day of fishing, relaxing by the freshwater pool, or a session on the tennis court.
 You also have a huge system of home flats, meaning you can easily fish on your own on your non-guided days.
 For guided days, you have access to both the West Side and the Joulter Cays; two of the most incredible fisheries on Andros.